Thommond/JavaMenuApp/README.md

 # Java Menu Driven App

-In this assignment for my Application programming II course the directions state to build a "food vending" application.
+In this assignment as part of my bachelors program the directions state to build a "food vending" application.

 ## Requirements